Restless Miniseries: The True Story

 The Nazi Map

 “Hitler has often protested that his plans for conquest do not extend across the Atlantic Ocean.
 I have in my possession a secret map, made in Germany by Hitler’s government—by the planners of the new world order.
 It is a map of South America and a part of Central America as Hitler proposes to reorganize it.”

 (Navy Day address, broadcast on 27 October 1941)

-The Restless miniseries takes the wise course of dropping the bulk of the 1970s plot and concentrating on the much more interesting World War II section.
-Despite this, the story is not much of a ‘thriller’ more a relatively gentle mystery.
+The series concentrates instead on the much more interesting World War II section.
+Despite this, the story is not much of a ‘thriller’.
 Anyone expecting Skyfall is likely to be disappointed.
 Instead think Tinker Tailor, Soldier Spy.

-I can’t help feeling that in crowbarring real incidents into the story, Boyd at times loses sight of narrative drive.
+I can’t help feeling that in crowbarring real incidents into the story, Boyd loses sight of narrative drive.
 What exactly is the point of the ‘Prenslo incident’ scene?
-It doesn’t seem to drive the plot forward.
-Similarly the seduction and blackmail of Harry Hopkins aide.
-The Nazi Map does at least have plot relevance as Eva determines that Romer has betrayed her after escaping the trap.
+Although action-packed, it doesn’t seem to drive the plot forward.
+Similarly, the seduction and blackmail of Harry Hopkins aide.
+The Nazi Map does at least have plot relevance as Eva determines that [blackout]Romer has betrayed her[/blackout] after escaping the trap.

-At the denouement of the novel, Eva confronts Romer, provoking him to suicide in order to preserve his reputation .
+At the denouement of the novel, [blackout]Eva confronts Romer, provoking him to suicide to keep his reputation[/blackout].
 This leaves a gaping plot hole – why does she only do this in 1976, when she has had the motive for revenge since 1941?
-In terms of plot mechanics, the answer is obvious, Boyd wishes to bring together the two threads of the novel to provide closure to the narrative but it’s unaddressed in the novel.
+In terms of plot mechanics, it’s obvious: Boyd wishes to bring together the two threads of the novel to give closure to the narrative.
+But in terms of the story world, it’s unexplained.

-Alternative Movie Poster
+Alternative Restless Miniseries Poster